xweih/kcs_2.0/README.md

 demandLBS = D['pound'].to_numpy()
 ```

-Compute the BYOB price, as we did in the previous section.
+Compute the BYOB price, "totalByob", taking into account of the "free items" upon conditions.

 ```javascript
 # The first corn and potato will be free, if there is a seafood order